Salary & Benefits

 Successful completion of a pre-employment drug screening is a condition of employment.

-Note: Cannabis (marijuana) use, whether for medical purposes or not, is prohibited.
+Note: Cannabis (marijuana) use in any form, whether for medical purposes or not, is prohibited.
+You should be aware that some cannabidiol (CBD) products will result in a positive drug test for marijuana.
 A positive drug test for marijuana will therefore prevent successful completion of the pre-employment drug screen and will result in revocation of a conditional employment offer.

 Foreign Medical Graduates